opensci/blog.opensci.info/_posts/2013-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

 {% endhighlight %}

 Change the `chartType` to `Table` to have the results display as an HTML table.
-Other settings such as `showRowNumber` is helpful since the query results are ranked. `alternatingRowStyle` makes the rows easier to distinguish.
-The `allowHtml` setting is needed because the titles contain other markup tags that should be hidden during display.
+Other settings such as `showRowNumber` are helpful since the query results are ranked. `alternatingRowStyle` makes the rows easier to distinguish.
+The `allowHtml` setting is needed because the titles contain other markup tags.
 Some other options that are helpful when embedding are `height` and `width`.